Roy Horn Dead, Siegfried & Roy Member Dies From COVID-19 Complications At 75

 Horn was born on October 3, 1944, in Germany and had three brothers, Manfred, Alfred, and Werner.
 Horn was a known animal lover.
 From a young age, he was around exotic animals, thanks largely in part to a man named Emil, a friend of the family, who founded the Bremen Zoo.

 Of course, this upbringing helped mold him for his future.
 While Horn had an incredible relationship with the animals he worked with, things came crashing down for him in 2003.
 At that time, Horn survived an attack by a 7-year-old white tiger named Mantecore.

-On October 3 of that year, Siegfried & Roy were performing a show at the Mirage in Las Vegas.
+On October 3 of that year, Siegfried & Roy were performing a show at the Mirage.
 As part of the act, Horn held a microphone up to Mantecore’s mouth for the tiger to “speak” to the audience.
 Rather than simply roaring, as planned, Mantecore took Horn’s arm in his mouth before pinning him to the ground.

-Mantecore bit into Horn’s neck and dragged him offstage by his neck.
-Trainers were finally able to get the tiger to release his grip by spraying him with CO2 canisters.
+Mantecore bit into Horn’s throat and dragged him offstage by his neck.
+Trainers were finally able to get the tiger to release his grip by spraying him with a fire extinguisher.
 Horn’s spine was severed and he suffered major blood loss, among other severe injuries that permanently affected his mobility.

-Despite these injuries he insisted no harm come to Mantecore, calling him a “great cat” while en route to the hospital.
-As a result of the attack, the Mirage canceled Siegfried & Roy’s show.
+Despite the injuries, he insisted that no harm come to Mantecore, calling him a “great cat” while en route to the hospital.
+As a result of the attack, the Mirage canceled the Siegfried & Roy show.

+Interestingly, Fischbacher and Horn maintained that the tiger had grabbed onto Horn as a way to protect him; he claims that he suffered a stroke.
+While many do believe that Horn had a stroke, it’s unclear exactly when that stroke occurred.